I’m often asked how to use large amounts of meat at once.

 Whenever you’re in doubt, add a few loved ones or a little community to the mix!
 Food is always better with company, and we all have more if we each share what we have!

-When have you had a toughest time figuring out how to use meat before it spoiled?
+When have you had the toughest time figuring out how to use meat before it spoiled?
 Let us know what you did in the comments, so that we can get some extra ideas!